 In fact, nemawashi is not completely unknown in American organizations, and thus there are several phrases in English that have a similar meaning to nemawashi, such as “consensus-building”, “getting people on the bandwagon”, “obtaining buy-in”, “sending up a trial balloon”, “testing the waters”, “getting everyone on the same page”, “greasing the skids”, “behind the scenes persuasion”, and “lobbying”.

 However, each of these terms has its own implications, and none of them truly captures the nuance of nemawashi being an ongoing organizational process rather than a one-time event.
 This is why I think my client’s employees have decided to use the Japanese term as is.

 In the cross-cultural seminars I conduct, I often explain the origin of the word nemawashi for the benefit of the American participants.
 It helps make the concept easier to understand.
 It’s been interesting for me to discover that many Japanese do not know the origin of this word either.
 It derives from the world of Japanese gardening, where a special technique of uncovering the roots is used when transplanting trees.
 In this process, each portion of the root system is given individual attention, and readied for the impending change.
 In the corporate context, nemawashi works similarly, as each part of the organization is listened to and its needs addressed, through one-on-one discussions and small meetings.

 The following are a few examples of good ways to explain nemawashi in English:

-it’s typical for small subsets of the participants to get together prior to the meeting.
+- In Japan it’s typical for small subsets of the participants to get together prior to the meeting.
 This allows for more frank and vigorous discussion than is possible when everyone is together in the larger meeting.
 We call it nemawashi.
-Japan